A robust graph-based approach to observational equivalence: Related and future work

-Another future work is the introduction of a more meaningful type system.
-The type system of \Spartan\ is very weak, and we consider it a strength of the approach that equivalences can be proved without the aid of a powerful type infrastructure.
-On the other hand, in order to avoid stuck configurations and ensure safety of evaluation types are required.
-The usage of more expressive types is perfectly compatible with \Spartan, and is something we intend to explore.
-In particular we would like to study notions of typing which are germane to \Spartan, capturing its concepts of locality and robustness.
+One direction is the introduction of a more meaningful type system for hypernets.
+The current type system of hypernets is very weak, just ensuring well-formedness.
+We consider it a strength of the approach that equivalences can be proved without the aid of a powerful type infrastructure.
+On the other hand, in order to avoid stuck configurations and ensure safety of evaluation, more expressive types are required.
+The usage of more expressive types is perfectly compatible with focussed hypernet rewriting, and is something we intend to explore.
+In particular we would like to study notions of typing which are germane to focussed hypernet rewriting, capturing its concepts of locality and robustness.

-Beyond types, if we look at logics there are some appealing similarities between Spartan and \emph{separation logic}~\citep{reynolds2002separation}.
-The division of nodes into copying nodes via variables and sharing nodes via atoms is not accidental, and their different contraction properties match those from \emph{bunched implications}~\citep{o1999logic}.
-On a deeper level, the concepts of locality and in particular robustness developed here are related to the ``frame'' rule of separation logic.
+Beyond types, if we look at logics there are some appealing similarities between hypernet rewriting and \emph{separation logic}~\cite{reynolds2002separation}.
+The division of nodes into copying nodes via variables and sharing nodes via atoms is not accidental, and their different contraction properties match those from \emph{bunched implications}~\cite{o1999logic}.
+On a deeper level, the concepts of locality and in particular robustness developed here are related to the \emph{frame} rule of separation logic.

 Finally, our formulation of equivalence has some self-imposed limitations needed to limit the complexity of the technical presentation.
 We are hereby concerned with \emph{sequential} and \emph{deterministic} computation.
 Future work will show how these restrictions can be relaxed.
-Parallelism and concurrency can be naturally simulated using multi-token reductions, as inspired by the multi-token GOI machine of~\cite{DBLP:conf/lics/LagoTY17}, whereas nondeterminism (or probabilistic evaluation) requires no changes to the machinery but rather a new definition of observational equivalence.
+Parallelism and concurrency can be naturally simulated using multi-token reductions, as inspired by the multi-token GoI machine of Dal Lago et al.~\cite{DBLP:conf/lics/LagoTY17}, whereas nondeterminism (or probabilistic evaluation) requires no changes to the machinery but rather a new definition of observational equivalence.
 This is work we are aiming to undertake in the future.
+A first step towards nondeterminism has been made~\cite{MuroyaSU24} in which the notion of counting simulation is extended from branching-free transition systems to nondeterministic automata.